 Since the Prevent Toll By Pass may be blocking the call then change the policy to AllowCalling

 - This guidance was taken from this Microsoft community post:

 No Response To The First INVITE

-For each new call sent into the platform the SIP INVITE packet is mapped to a corresponding user.
+For each new call sent into the carrier the SIP INVITE packet is mapped to a corresponding user.
 If you are getting no response to your INVITE this means we couldn't map to a single user, or the INVITE is ambiguous and maps to multiple users.